k90armstrong/recipe-app-react/README.md

-# recipe-app-react
+# nyt-react
-A recipe meal planner app made with react, node, mongo, express
+an app made with Node Express React Mongo